Shell access through SSH

 , or sftp

 , all of which connect through the SSH protocol.
-You can also browse and transfer files through the interactive web portal described on the next page.
+You can also browse and transfer smaller files through the interactive web portal described on the next page.

 External access